thisisauzername/Text-to-Array/README.md

 ### MacOS

-MacOS is much simpler than Windows.
-You don't need to install anything, you can just jump right into the program!
+Although the Windows version may work, the Mac specific one is recommended because you don't need to install anything else.
+You can use the program right out of the box.

 ## Compatibility